 - Encourage self-help and other support strategies

 Like CPR, Mental Health First Aid prepares participants to interact with a person in crisis and connect the person with help.
 First Aiders do not take on the role of professionals — they do not diagnose or provide any counseling or therapy.
 Instead, the program offers concrete tools and answers key questions, like “what do I do?” and “where can someone find help?”
 Certified Mental Health First Aid instructors provide a list of community healthcare providers and national resources, support groups, and online tools for mental health and addictions treatment and support.
-All trainees receive a program manual to compliment the course material.
+All trainees receive a program manual to complement the course material.

 Four individual classes will be offered to the public free of charge.
 Each date offered (either full-day or two half-days) is a complete class, not a series.
 Upon completion of the day’s training, graduates will receive certification.
 Please note: this course is designed for the general public and not for mental health professionals.
 To register, simply select the date you’re interested in below.
 Continental breakfast and lunch are included on full day classes.
 Half day classes only include breakfast.

 ADAMH Board of Franklin County